Despacito Meaning and its Lasting Impact

 To create a song that becomes a global hit, irrespective of language barriers, is no mean feat.
 Back in 2012, South Korean K-Pop star Psy managed to capture global attention with his Gangnam Style song and dance, but even he only racked up three billion hits on YouTube.

-Globalisation has certainly created greater opportunity for songs like these to transcend language barriers.
+Globalization has certainly created greater opportunities for songs like these to transcend language barriers.
 The West German hit 99 Luftballons, released in 1983, managed to do the same, becoming popular across Europe and in Japan.
 However, in order to achieve success with English-speaking audiences, the song had to be translated and released as 99 Red Balloons.
 The band were never entirely happy with the German translation into English lyrics, which were more of a poetic translation than a direct one.
 Indeed, singer Nena has performed the song over 500 times but never in English, even when playing at concerts in England.

 Given the sexual nature of Despacito’s lyrics, the song certainly created some controversy.
 The Malaysian government banned it from airing on government-owned broadcast stations, in response to public complaints, as its un-Islamic lyrics were “not suitable to be heard.”
 Meanwhile, the Irish Mirror’s Joshua Barrie described the lyrics as “quite rude and a bit creepy” after reading them in translation.
 It was perhaps as well that a Spanish translation of the lyrics into English wasn’t undertaken by the parents of many of the young people around the world who bought it!